A Pseudo Random Distribution

 benefits Bash heroes greatly in that stun times will not overlap as much as in a true random distribution, making Permabashing a distinct possibility.
 Stacking attack speed items may therefore be feasible on these heroes, and especially for Syllabear’s Spirit Bear for the reason stated above.

 The PRD is a built-in feature of the Warcraft III engine that balances many chance-based abilities to prevent too many or too few activations.
 Because of this system, players are guaranteed an attack modifier (ex.
 Critical Strike, Damage Block, Bash, etc) after a certain number of attacks.
-Every time an attack occurs (that is against a valid target and does not Miss) and the modifier does not activate, the chance of the modifier activating in the future increases linearly; when the modifier does proc, however, the chance drops back to a low initial value.
+Every time an attack occurs and the modifier does not activate, the chance of the modifier activating in the future increases linearly; when the modifier does proc, however, the chance drops back to a low initial value.
 As a result, attack modifiers tend to occur non-consecutively and at more regular intervals.
 Due to a programming oversight by Blizzard, at percentages greater than 30%, attack modifiers regulated by the PRD activate less frequently than they should.
 The PRD does not affect Evasion or triggered skills such as Multicast and Starfall.

 Forum Topics 219284

 .
 In these forum topics, a slightly different formula is used in which N is defined as the number of in-between attacks, which has a minimum value of 0.
 For ease of comprehension, this article defines N as the number of attacks since the last attack modifier, with a minimum value of 1.